Why eat your greens every day

 - The darker the better.
 A darker green usually indicates a higher amount of phytochemicals with antioxidant properties.

-- Blend them into smoothies with berries, frozen bananas, peanut butter and seeds.
-You’ll still get all the nutritional benefits without the green flavour.
+- Blend them into smoothies with berries, frozen bananas, peanut butter and seeds for all the nutrition without the “green” taste.

-- Hide them in sauces, soups and stews.
-Most leafy greens make fantastic pesto bases.
+- Sauces, soups and stews: Most leafy greens make fantastic pesto bases.
 You can also finely chop them and throw them in your favourite soups and stews during the last few minutes of cooking.

-- Add a flavourful dressing!
-If you’re having them raw in a salad, add a strong-tasting dressing and lots of fun toppings like nuts, seeds, cheese, grains, olives and grilled vegetables.
+- Salads: If you’re having them raw in a salad, add a flavourful dressing and lots of fun toppings like nuts, seeds, cheese, grains, olives and grilled vegetables.

 Multiple health outcomes: Morris et al. Neurology.
 2018